Israeli PM Lapid congratulates Netanyahu on election win | Law-Order

 Israeli PM Lapid congratulates Netanyahu on election win

-A West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists, Ben-Gvir wants to become police minister.
+Ben-Gvir - a West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists - wants to become police minister.
 Israeli media, citing political sources, said the new government may be clinched by mid-month.

 Israel Prime Minister Yair Lapid on Thursday congratulated Benjamin Netanyahu on his election win as final results confirmed the former premier's triumphant comeback at the head of a solidly right-wing alliance.
 Netanyahu's victory is set to end an unprecedented stalemate in Israel after five elections in less than four years.